The Holdout Randomization Test for Feature Selection in Black Box Models: Extensions to boost power and reduce computation

 The HRT relies on random sampling to approximate the expectation of the indicator function in \cref{alg:hrt}.
 Unlike other randomization tests, however, the HRT assumes a fixed model and a test statistic that is a summation of independent components.
-These two properties can be leveraged to substantially speed up the computation of the $p$-value approximation.
+These two properties can be leveraged to substantially speed up the computation of the $p$-value approximation, in a manner similar to the caching strategy of the HPT.

-\cref{alg:fast} presents the fast approximation algorithm.
-The Fast-HRT first creates finite grid approximations $\ccgrid$ to $\ccdist$.
-It then queries the model at each point to create a matrix $T$ of cached component risk scores.
-In the test statistic computation loop (Lines $9$--$11$), the cached component scores are sampled proportional to their likelihood in the complete conditional.
-The Fast-HRT then averages these cached component scores rather than querying the predictive model.
+\cref{alg:hgt} presents the holdout grid test (HGT).
+The HGT first creates a finite grid approximation $\ccgrid$ to the complete conditional for each sample in the test dataset.
+It then queries the model at each point to create a matrix $\mathbf{T}$ of cached risk scores.
+In the test statistic computation loop (Lines $11$--$13$), the cached scores are sampled proportional to their likelihood in the complete conditional.
+The HGT then averages these cached scores rather than querying the predictive model.
 This lowers the computational complexity from $\mathcal{O}(Kn')$ to $\mathcal{O}(Sn')$.
-Empirically, when $K$ is large (e.g. in the case of many candidate features being tested) the Fast-HRT is $1$--$2$ orders of magnitude faster than the basic HRT.
+In the case of discrete distributions, the discretization step is unnecessary; the HGT would still benefit computationally from the caching strategy, however.
+As with the HPT, when $K$ is large (e.g. in the case of many candidate features being tested) the HGT is $1$--$2$ orders of magnitude faster than the basic HRT.

-The discretization step is unnecessary when dealing with discrete data.
-The Fast-HRT would still benefit computationally from the caching strategy, however.
-Similarly, if one were to use an HRT version of a conditional permutation test~\citep{berrett:etal:2018:conditional-permutation}, a similar caching strategy could be employed with a modification to the sampling strategy to ensure valid permutation draws.